cspprice/CPSC484-Project/README.md

 # CPSC484-Project

 I had originally wanted to use the QT Ray Tracer for my project, however I ran into many difficulties getting it to work.
 Because of these problems I decided to switch to using Unity.
-I used Unity version 2020.1.3f1 using Unity's High Definitiion Render Pipeline (HDRP) and a Windows 10 machine.
+I used Unity version 2020.1.3f1 using Unity's High Definition Render Pipeline (HDRP) and a Windows 10 machine.

 To install using Unity Hub